 “I would like to add that in addition to gasification, since it will be unprofitable for many, it is necessary to reduce the electricity tariff.
 Maybe connect to Irkutsk.
 Let it be a little more expensive than ours, but cheaper than ours now, ”Ulanov said.

-However, the chairman of the City Duma, Yevgeny Yarilov, opposed, he was supported by other deputies, and the proposal was sent for revision.
-At the same time, parliamentarians admitted that they could not cope with the problem of dirty air in the city on their own - the help of regional authorities was tedious.
+However, the chairman of the City Duma, Yevgeny Yarilov, opposed it, other deputies supported him, and the proposal was sent for revision.
+At the same time, the parliamentarians admitted that they would not be able to cope with the problem of dirty air in the city on their own - the help of the regional authorities was tedious.

 “We have developed an appeal to the governor, as the city will not be able to cope with the smog problem on its own,” said Maxim Arshinov, deputy chairman of the housing and communal services committee.

-Another deputy of Chita, Aleksei Musorin, proposed a number of decisions to remove the city from the zone of ecological disaster.
-According to him, with the help of point solutions, he could not dissipate over Chita, therefore a whole complex of solutions is needed.
+Another deputy of Chita, Aleksey Musorin, proposed a number of solutions to remove the city from the zone of ecological disaster.
+According to him, with the help of point solutions, smog over Chita will not dissipate, so a whole range of solutions is needed.

 “First of all, among the population it is important to conduct a broad information campaign on air pollution.
 And with the involvement of volunteer teams.
 The negative impact of harmful emissions should be known in schools, universities, on city streets, enterprises.
 It is necessary to explain to citizens about the harmful mechanism of exposure to the main harmful substances contained in the air.
 Why is this necessary?
 To maximize the involvement of the population in the environmental problem.
 Public activists should control those enterprises and the private sector from which pollutants are emitted, ”said Musorin.